 Time and place: The course will be given in English once a week during the fall with certain extra lectures, 36 hours in total.
-The first meeting is Tuesday, September 9, 10.15-12.00, Seminar room 2733, Lindstedtsvägen 25, KTH.
-The preliminary time for the rest of the lectures is Tuesdays, at the same time and place but I am open for other suggestions.
+The first meeting is Friday, September 5, 10.15-12.00, Seminar room 2733, Lindstedtsvägen 25, KTH.
+The preliminary time for the rest of the lectures is Fridays, at the same time and place but I am open for other suggestions.
 The schedule will be discussed at the first meeting.

-Literature: Clark Robinsson An introduction to dynamical systems: continuous and discrete Pearson Prentice Hall, Upper Saddle River, NJ, 2004. xiv+652 pp. ISBN 0-13-143140-4.
-Also the previous course book:R.L.
-Devaney, Introduction to Chaotic Dynamical Systems, 2nd ed., Addison-Wesley, is valuable.
+Literature: R.L.
+Devaney, Introduction to Chaotic Dynamical Systems, 2nd ed., Addison-Wesley.
 Other articles and relevent material will be handed out.
+An alternative book is Clark Robinsson An introduction to dynamical systems: continuous and discrete Pearson Prentice Hall, Upper Saddle River, NJ, 2004. xiv+652 pp. ISBN 0-13-143140-4.